attilasomogyi/long-term-relationship-agreement/README.md

 We will make an effort to align our values and beliefs, and will respect each other's differences.

+## Mental and physical health

+We will prioritize our mental and physical health and will make an effort to support each other in maintaining a healthy lifestyle.

+## Vacation and time off

+We will make an effort to plan and take vacations and time off together, and will also respect each other's need for alone time or time with friends and family.

+## Personal growth and development

+We will encourage and support each other's personal growth and development, including pursuing hobbies, education, and career goals

+## Fun and leisure

+We will make an effort to incorporate fun and leisure activities in our relationship and will also respect each other's interests and passions.

+## Conflict resolution

+We will establish a plan for how we will handle conflicts that may arise in our relationship, including a process for discussing and resolving issues in a calm and respectful manner.

 ## Signatures

 We will sign this agreement to signify our commitment to following through with the terms we have outlined.